shlima/fortune/README.md

 ## Examination

-In order to check the correctness of the notifications, as well as the correctness of the dictionaries with addresses, run the `bruteforce` command with the number of the wallet in the dataset as an argument:
+In order to check the correctness of the notifications, as well as the correctness of the rich addresses dataset files, run the `bruteforce` command with the public address in the dataset as an argument.

+This will create a mock and allow you to check if the address exists in the dataset:

 ```bash
 fortune bruteforce 1LQoWist8KkaUXSPKZHNvEyfrEkPHzSsCd
 ```

-To test a notification of a successful found brain wallet:
+To check the notification of a successful detection of a brain wallet, you can also ьщсл the key generator based on
+password:

 ```bash
 # 1) generate a brain bitcoin address with password "foo"